Kanwal Ameen: Research

-As of 2024, Ameen had 200+ publications.
-She has served as Secretary of the IFLA Discussion on Library & Information Science Education in Developing Countries.
-Additionally, she is a member of the editorial advisory board of the Journal of Knowledge and Communication Management, Library Management, and editor-in-chief of the Pakistan Journal of Information Management and Libraries (formerly Pakistan Journal of Library and Information Science) from 2005 to 2009.
+As of 2024, Ameen had published over 240 works.
+She has served as Secretary of the IFLA Discussion on Library & Information Science Education in Developing Countries. and was editor-in-chief of the Pakistan Journal of Information Management and Libraries (formerly Pakistan Journal of Library and Information Science) from 2005 to 2009.

-In a 2013 study of examining why impact scores for Pakistani authors in the LIS field were generally low, Sajjad Ullah Jan and Mumtaz A. Anwar found that Ameen had an h-index of 5, but her ranking was the third highest total published papers of the 11 published library and information science faculty in Pakistan (out of a total of 53 faculty members, most unpublished).
-That said, 37.7% of the citations were self-citations, more than other published Pakistani LIS authors, but even after removing self-citations, Ameen maintained third position.
-By 2016, Ameen's h-index had risen to 12.
+Currently, she is a member of the editorial advisory board of the Journal of Knowledge and Communication Management, Library Management, The Electronic Library, Collection and Curation, Pakistan Journal of Computer and Information Systems (PJCIS), and Journal of Information Management and Practices.
+Google Scholar shows her h-index as 32 and her i10-index as 92, indicating a significant influence in academic and research spheres.

 Other

 Ameen convened and supervised a committee to redesign Punjab University's official website.
 Made available in English and Urdu, the website was recognised for its accessibility by vice chancellor Mujahid Kamran, during a launching ceremony held in February 2016.